-In 2013, Cherie Wendelken, Jeb Brooks, and the Brooks Family Foundation awarded a major grant to Mayo Street Arts so that the organization could purchase the building.
-This was a turning point for Mayo Street Arts, and the organization has worked hard to improve the building and organizational capacity ever since.
+In 2013, Cherie Wendelken, Jeb Brooks, and the Brooks Family Foundation awarded a major grant to MSA so that the organization could purchase the building.

-Artist Patrick Corriganwas commissioned to do the proscenium mural in the theater Sanctuary.
+Artist Patrick Corrigan was commissioned to paint a proscenium mural in the theater Sanctuary.
 The mural includes trompe l’oeil detail and depicts the moons of Pluto.
 The cats are swamp panthers and the owl, snake, and juniper represent Maine plants and animals and the sun is rising behind the juniper bush over the sea as it does at Cadillac Mountain in Maine at dawn.
 Patrick also designed MSA’s logo, and outdoor sign.

-The new mural on the outside of the building was painted in 2020 by artist Alexis Iammarino, who specializes in public art through collaboration and has created several community based murals with youth and adults in Midcoast Maine.
+The mural on the exterior of the building was painted in 2020 by artist Alexis Iammarino, with design input from neighbors and kids.
 The mural is connected to MSA’s Accessibility Project which aims to make the building accessible to all with improved physical, language, cultural and economic access.